Abhipray/Abhipray.github.io/content/posts/sigproc/lti_lds.md

 This equation can be understood visually as: (1) flip the impulse response across the n=0 axis (y-axis) i.e h[-k] (2) slide h[-k] n times to the right effectively centering it at the value of n we are trying to compute the output for (3) perform the summation for different values of k.

-If you are having a hard to time visualizing, you can also just compare this convolution equation to the difference equation i.e set the impulse response to be the coefficients of the current and past input samples.
+If you are having a hard to time visualizing, you can also just compare this convolution equation to the equivalent difference equation: set the impulse response to be the coefficients of the current and past input samples.

 What about systems that depend on past outputs (systems with feedback)?
 It turns out that the impulse response for systems with feedback is infinitely long.
+Such systems are best described in the difference equation or frequency domains (next section).
+Insert picture:

 Thus, we can characterize an LTI system using the impulse response and convolution operation.
 It's pretty cool to think about the fact that you can understand the full behaviour of an LTI system simply by stimulating it with an impulse.
 For example, a common application is in characterizing the acoustics of a room.
 We can model the room as an LTI system i.e something that scales and delays signals coming from a sound source and into a microphone; then we can play a loud impulse sound out of a speaker that lasts a short duration and record the impulse response with a microphone.
 Using the impulse response characterization of the room, we can now construct an inverse filter (an impulse response that when convolved with the room impulse response results in $1$) that counters the effects of the room.